Paoli Hospital prepares to open state-of-the-art interventional labs

 Dr. Giltner: Our team of highly trained subspecialists uses interventional approaches to address numerous conditions, including aortic valve stenosis, mitral valve regurgitation, aortic aneurysm, atrial defects, heart arrhythmias and more.
 We're able to open blockages, repair holes and damaged valves, and insert special devices to help the heart function properly.

-What does the new Paoli Hospital Interventional Procedural Suite mean for heart care in this area?
+What do the new Paoli Hospital Interventional Labs mean for heart care in this area?

 Dr. Goldstein: The physical configuration of the new suite is the key.
 The five interventional labs―three of which are dedicated to cardiovascular procedures―are in one combined unit, leading to significantly greater collaboration among the many different clinical teams.